-- 1. Preventative education by ensure that the components of British Values are addressed implicitly and explicitly throughout the curriculum, alongside RSE and PSCHE lessons, and other aspects of provision (cross reference to British Values at Thameside document) - 2.
+- Preventative education by ensuring that the components of British Values are addressed implicitly and explicitly throughout the curriculum, alongside RSE and PSCHE lessons, and other aspects of provision (cross reference to British Values at Thameside document).
+Work is also being carried out by the school this year to ensure that extremism (at an age appropriate level) is covered in our curriculum. - 2.
 Know how to respond when children or young people show indications that they are vulnerable to risk - 3.
 Be able to identify members of the school community who are vulnerable to and are at risk of being 'radicalised' and show signs of this